 After various guest appearances at international opera houses, he founded the Ivan Fischer Opera Company.
 His staging always sets as its goal an organic unity between music and theatre.
 IFOC productions, which often spatially connect the instrumentalists and singers, have been received with great acclaim in recent years in New York, Edinburgh, Abu Dhabi, Berlin, Geneva and Budapest.

 Iván Fischer has been active as a composer since 2004, writing mostly vocal music with instrumental ensembles.
 His opera The Red Heifer made headlines across the world; the children’s opera The Gruffalo enjoyed numerous revivals in Berlin; his most frequently performed work, “Eine Deutsch-Jiddische Kantate” has been performed and recorded in several countries.

-Iván Fischer is a founder of the Hungarian Mahler Society and Patron of the British Kodály Academy.
-He has received the Golden Medal Award from the President of the Republic of Hungary, and the Crystal Award from the World Economic Forum for his services in promoting international cultural relations.
-The government of the French Republic made him Chevalier des Arts et des Lettres.
-In 2006 he was honored with the Kossuth Prize, Hungary’s most prestigious arts award.
-In 2011 he received the Royal Philharmonic Society Music Award, Hungary’s Prima Primissima Prize and the Dutch Ovatie Prize.
-In 2013 he was accorded Honorary Membership to the Royal Academy of Music in London.
-In 2015, he was presented with the Abu Dhabi Festival Award for Lifetime Achievement, and in 2016 he won the Association of Music Critics of Argentina’s award for Best Foreign Conductor.
+Iván Fischer is founder of the Hungarian Mahler Society and patron of the British Kodály Academy.
+The president of the Republic of Hungary awarded him the Gold Medal, and the French government honoured him as Chevalier des Arts et des Lettres.
+In 2006 he was decorated with the Hungarian Kossuth Prize, in 2011 with the Royal Philharmonic Society Music Award and the Dutch Ovatie Prize, and in 2013 he was named an honorary member of the Royal Academy of Music in London.